cocos/cocos-docs/en/advanced-topics/JSB2.0-learning.md

 **Developers must understand the difference to make sure these conversion functions not being misused.
 In that case, JS memory leaks, which is really difficult to fix, could be avoided.**

 - `native_ptr_to_seval` is used in `JS control CPP object life cycle` mode.
 This method can be called when a `se::Value` needs to be obtained from a CPP object pointer at the binding code.
-Most subclasses in the Cocos2D-X that inherit from `cocos2d::Ref` take this approach to get `se::Value`.
+Most subclasses in the Cocos2D-X that inherit from `cc::Ref` take this approach to get `se::Value`.
 Please remember, when the binding object, which is controlled by the JS object's life cycle, need to be converted to seval, use this method, otherwise consider using `native_ptr_to_rooted_seval`.
 - `native_ptr_to_rooted_seval` is used in `CPP controlling JS object lifecycle` mode.
 In general, this method is used for object bindings in third-party libraries.
 This method will try to find the cached `se::Object` according the incoming CPP object pointer, if the cached `se::Object`is not exist, then it will create a rooted `se::Object` which isn't controlled by Garbage Collector and will always keep alive until `unroot` is called.
 Developers need to observe the release of the CPP object, and `unroot` `se::Object`.
 Please refer to the section introduces `spTrackEntry` binding (spTrackEntry_setDisposeCallback) described above.

 ## Automatic Binding

 ### Configure Module `.ini` Files

 The configuration method is the same as that in Creator v1.6.
 The main points to note are: In Creator v1.7 `script_control_cpp` field is deprecated because `script_control_cpp` field affects the entire module.
-If the module needs to bind the `cocos2d::Ref` subclass and non-`cocos2d::Ref` class, the original binding configuration in v1.6 can not meet the demand.
+If the module needs to bind the `cc::Ref` subclass and non-`cc::Ref` class, the original binding configuration in v1.6 can not meet the demand.
 The new field introduced in v1.7 is `classes_owned_by_cpp`, which indicates which classes need to be controlled by the CPP object's life cycle.

 An additional, there is a configuration field in v1.7 is `persistent_classes` to indicate which classes are always present during game play, such as: `SpriteFrameCache`, `FileUtils`, `EventDispatcher`, `ActionManager`, `Scheduler`.